 Back Pressure Regulators

-When a BPR is used in conjunction with mass flow controllers, the user is assured that a constant flow of gas is passing through a reactor, which is being held at a constant pressure.
+When a BPR is used in conjunction with mass flow controllers, the user can maintain a constant flow of gas through a reactor held at an elevated constant pressure.
 This provides for the highest degree of control and reproducibility in a continuous-flow reactor system.

 Tubular reactors operating in continuous-flow mode with both gas and liquid products will typically require a Gas/Liquid Separator.
 The separator is placed downstream of the reactor, often separated from the reactor by a cooling condenser.
 In the separator vessel, liquids are condensed and collected in the bottom of the vessel.
 Gases and non-condensed vapors are allowed to leave the top of the vessel and pass to the back pressure regulator.
 It is important to operate the standard BPR with a single fluid phase to prevent oscillation of the reactor pressure.

 Control and Data Acquisition Systems